 Getting your claim reviewed

-If you’ve discovered missed earthquake damage to your home, land or contents, you can request a review of your original Canterbury claim.
-The process for requesting a review differs slightly depending on the type of claim.
+If you’ve discovered missed earthquake damage, you can request a review of your original Canterbury claim.
+This page explains the process for requesting a review, the information you need to provide, and some legal limits that may apply.

 Overview of the review process

 There are separate processes and requirements for reviewing a settled Canterbury earthquake claim based on whether the claim was for building, land, or contents.
-This page will help you navigate the process and outline what circumstances might qualify for a review, and what won’t.
+This page will help you navigate the process and outline what circumstances may qualify for a review.

-We’ll require you as the homeowner, to provide evidence that damage was missed or repairs to your home were substandard.
+We’ll require you as the homeowner, to provide evidence that damage caused by the earthquakes has been missed or repairs to your home were substandard.

-If you’ve already had work completed by a private contractor and paid them, we may reimburse you to the extent liable under the EQC Act.
+If you’ve already had work completed by a private contractor and paid them, we may be able to reimburse you, depending on the circumstances.

 Request a building claim review

-To request a claim review contact us with your claim number or the address of your property, or complete our online Claim Review Form.
+To request a claim review contact us with your claim number or the address of your property.

 Information you can provide